Please click here for a list of all semester abroad program fees.

 Accommodations and Meals

 The housing fee includes all meals and laundry services.
 Students live in Spanish-speaking private homes, one per family in the fall and one or two per family in the spring.
 Students should expect a 25-minute bus ride or 15-minute metro ride from the city center to the UPO campus.
-A transportation stipend is included for students taking classes at UPO.
 Some homestays may not have internet connections.
-Cyber cafés are readily available in Seville.
 Internet access is also available in the university libraries and computer labs.
 Computers at the CIEE Study Center are available to students for academic purposes.
 Students are encouraged to bring wireless-enabled laptops since the CIEE Study Center and the universities have wireless access.

 Special Program Features

 Orientation: A week-long orientation session, conducted in Seville at the beginning of the program, introduces students to the country, the culture, and the academic program, as well as provides practical information about living in Spain.
 It includes both structured activities and independent sightseeing.
 Ongoing support is provided on an individual and group basis throughout the program by the staff at the CIEE Study Center.

 Excursions: The academic program is supplemented with excursions to points of interest in Seville, highlighting topics covered in class.